SymphonyPlatformSolutions/symphony-ui-toolkit/packages/styles/docs/contributing.md

 - The name of the icon should be in kebab-case.

-- If your SVG contains an __evenodd__ filling rule it can't be added to the project as it won't render properly under windows.
-SVGs added should not contain this rule.
+- If your SVG contains an **evenodd** filling rule it can't be added to the project as it won't render properly under windows.
+SVGs added should not contain this rule, a linter will help you avoiding that.

 - **Aliases:** To use several names for the same icon.
 You can define aliases in the file ['src/icons/tk-icons.aliases.json'](./src/icons/tk-icons.aliases.json).

->```
->"another-name":"activity"
->```
+> ```
+> "another-name":"activity"
+> ```
+>
->"tk-icon-another-name" and "tk-icon-activity" will render the same icon.
+> "tk-icon-another-name" and "tk-icon-activity" will render the same icon.

 ## Documentation